 Appropriately Uses Anti-Anxiety Medication

-This metric gauges the percent of long-term patients who were administered antianxiety medication.
-These drugs are typically prescribed to patients experiencing anxiety and depression.
+This is a measure of the percent of long-term care residents who are administered antianxiety medication.
+These drugs are used to treat patients suffering from anxiety and depression.

 Managing Depression Among Residents

 In Delmar Nursing & Rehabilitation Center, 4.11% of Patients

 Measures the percentage of long-term stay patients showing signs of depression.